Back to Blog

 Key Insight

-The Maintainability Cliff: Code that is easy to generate is often impossible to read.
-AI builders prioritize "working now" over "working forever."
-You're inheriting massive unreadable technical debt on Day 1.
+The Maintainability Cliff: Code that is trivial to generate is, ironically, frequently impenetrable to read.
+Many AI builders prioritize immediate functionality—"working now"—over long-term robustness—"working forever."
+This often means inheriting massive, unreadable technical debt on Day 1, effectively sabotaging future agility.

 3x